how to know if video is currently transcoding (re encoding)

 Re: how to know if video is currently transcoding (re encoding)

-my cpu is i5 4460mik_s wrote: ↑Mon Feb 10, 2020 3:33 pm A good indicator of when a file is being transcoded is higher CPU usage, but how obvious that is depends on your system.
+mik_s wrote: Mon Feb 10, 2020 3:33 pm A good indicator of when a file is being transcoded is higher CPU usage, but how obvious that is depends on your system.
 If it is a modern powerful computer you might not see as much difference compared to an older one with only a few cores then it will be easier to tell.

 If you turn on "add engine names after filenames" in the navigation tab then you will be able to see what files will be transcoded if played as it will show (ffmpeg) for example added to the end of the filename.